Arkansas State vs. Texas State NCAA Football Odds, Plays and Insights | November 27, 2021

 Texas State Stats and Trends

-- The Bobcats are 5-3 ATS when underdogs by 2 points or more this year.
+- The Bobcats have been underdogs by 2 points or more eight times this year and are 5-3 ATS in those matchups.

-- Texas State's games this year have hit the over in 45.5% of its opportunities (five times in 11 games with a set point total).

 - The Bobcats have turned the ball over three more times (20 total) than the Red Wolves have forced a turnover (17) this season.